 You are not doing that.
 Well if you are, then go for it.
 But if you're just wandering around in any place trying to find great shots where A-10 strikes aren't going to happen any moment, then go for any cheap-ass SLR you can.
 I've gotten as many winners-per-roll as I have from any other camera from my stupid plastic Nikon F55, for which I paid a third as much as I did for my last camera strap, and about 13 times less than I did for the lens I attached to it.

 Better advice: If you're shooting a real camera, get the cheapest plastic piece of crap that you can find.
-It'll work exactly the same, and it'll save you a hernia, too.
+It'll work exactly the same, and you won't mind carrying it as much.

 Dandelion.
 Shot with a Canon EOS D30 and Pentacon 135mm f/2.8, and no tripod, because tripods suck.

 Man, Thom Hogan loves this one, and you should probably listen to him rather than me because he's an awesome photographer and I'm not.
 But if you're silly enough to listen to my opinion: meh.
 Did you know that, before I got my Kiev 88, precisely three of the pictures in my gallery were shot on a tripod?
 Out of those three, did you know that two of them were shot from a £15 plastic tripod, and that the other was on a borrowed pseudo-branded 1980s aluminium one?
 Did you know this was shot hand-held on ASA 50 film at last light with a slow 28mm f/2.8 lens?
 Do you care?
-You shouldn't, and I'm not sure I do, either.
+You shouldn't, because I don't.

-Better advice: Hey, buy a tripod by all means if you really need to (hi wildlife guys with big telephotos!), but leave it at home if you're shooting in daylight.
+Better advice: Hey, buy a tripod by all means.
+Leave it at home if you're shooting in daylight, because tripods are weight, and weight isn't fun.
 If you must take one, take the cheapest, lightest tripod that'll support your camera.

 Mutant tree thing, shot with an utterly obsolete Canon EOS D30.

 How about this: try picking up any glossy colour sports magazine from about 2001.
 Look good?
 Guess what!
 They were shot on "obsolete" digital cameras, probably a Canon EOS 1D, or a 2.7 megapixel Nikon D1.
 Same for much of the wildlife photography from the era.
 Were the results great then?
 Do they still look good to you now?
-Do the results stop looking great just because several generations of cameras have "obsoleted" them?
+Do the results stop looking great just because they are "obsolete" by several generations?

 I've had a couple of people asking me about why I write about old stuff.
-Well, partly because I don't like spending money, partly because I find it amusing (hey, anyone got a Nikon D1 they can lend me?), but also because I'd like to think the results I get from old crappy cameras are good enough that people might stop and think before blindly buying stuff just because it's new and/or not crap.
+Well, partly because I don't like spending money, partly because I find it amusing, but also because I'd like to think the results I get from old crappy cameras are good enough that people might stop and think before blindly buying stuff just because it's new and/or not terrible.

 Better advice: If there's something older that suits your needs better on your budget than a new camera does (I avoided Nikon's cheapest new cameras just because they don't have ISO and white balance buttons and ended up with this heap of shit), then don't worry about the fact that it's obsolete.
 I'm not saying you shouldn't buy the latest and greatest.
 By all means go right ahead, if you can afford it and the camera does everything you need.
 But don't get forced onto the upgrade treadmill.